jacobsc050/projects/README.md

 ### Project Summary

-This project used Bootstrap to build a place for me to show those my works
+This project used Bootstrap to build a place for me to show those my works.

 ### What this work demonstrates